bearsunday/BEAR.QATools/README.md

 # bear/qatools

-Collection of common used php QA tools.
+Collection of commonly used php QA tools.

 Included in this package are: